OI-wiki/i18n/docs/intro/common-mistakes.md

 -   Too many elements are inserted in the STL container.

-    -   It is often an endless loop in a loop that inserts elements into the STL.
+    -   It is often an endless loop that inserts elements into the STL.

     -   It may also be stuck.